 More surveys and more attempts to build the canal were made — in 1803, 1818, 1824–1830 and 1860.

 Then August Belmont formed the Boston, Cape Cod and New York Canal Co.
 He was the son of financier August Belmont and the grandson of Matthew C. Perry, the naval commander who opened Japan to U.S. trade.
 As a Harvard student who competed as a sprinter, he introduced spiked track shoes to the United States.

-Belmont was an astute banker and an avid sportsman.
-He built the Belmont Park racetrack in New York and raised thoroughbred racehorses.
-His most famous horse was Man o’ War, originally named My Man o’ War by his wife Eleanor.
-She named the horse after him because he was overseas, having enlisted in the U.S. Army at the age of 65 to help with the war effort in World War I.
+Belmont, an astute banker and avid sportsman, built the Belmont Park racetrack in New York.
+He also raised thoroughbred racehorses, including the famous Man o’ War.
+His wife Eleanor originally named the horse My Man o’ War because the U.S. Army stationed him overseas.
+He enlisted at the age of 65 to help with the war effort during World War I.